bananerehe/python-api-challenge/README.md

 * Remember that each coordinate will trigger a separate call to the Google API.
 If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file.

 * Lastly, remember -- this is a challenging activity.
 Push yourself!
 If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
 Good luck!

 ### Copyright